kimnewzealand/rag-tutorial/ARCHITECTURE.md

 └─────────────┘    └─────────────┘     └─────────────┘
 ```

 The **query embedding** is a vector representation of the user's query, generated on-the-fly by the sentence transformer model.
-ChromaDB compares this to stored document embeddings using **cosine similarity** to find and return the most relevant document chunks.
+ChromaDB compares this to stored document embeddings using default **cosine similarity** to find and return the most relevant document chunks.
 The query embedding is not saved—it's used only during the search.

 ChromaDB retrieves the **top-k** most similar document chunks, where *k* is a configurable number (for example, 3).
 These top-k results represent the document sections that are most relevant to the user's query, ranked by their similarity score.